great-expectations/great_expectations/docs/docusaurus/docs/cloud/setup/setup_cloud.md

 ## Add an Expectation to an Expectation Suite

+An Expectation is a verifiable assertion about data.
+They take implicit assumptions about your data and make them explicit.

 1. In Jupyter Notebook, run the following code to add an Expectation to the Test Expectation Suite and display the Expectation settings:

     ```python title="Jupyter Notebook"